Rainbow Cichlid Care Guide (July 2026): Complete Species Profile

 Following are some excellent substrates with their functions for the Rainbow Cichlid:

 • Carib-Sea Eco-Complete Planted Aquarium Substrate: This substrate is suitable for those who want to keep live plants.
 It contains all the necessary nutrients for plant growth and is also rich in iron, which is beneficial for plant growth.
+The grain size is appropriate for cichlid tanks.

 Also, check Peacock Cichlid 101: Facts, Characteristics & Care Guide